-Menus feature top quality fish and seafood, along with venison, grouse, pheasant and prime beef supplied by one of Scotland's classiest butchers, the aptly-named MacBeth.
-As far as the ship's very talented young chef, 30-year old Edinburgh-born Paul Sim is concerned, top quality produce simply but exquisitely cooked is the order of the day.
+Unlike almost any other cruise ship you care to name, all food is fresh and locally-sourced.
+Menus feature top quality fish and seafood, along with venison, grouse, pheasant and prime beef supplied by one of Scotland's classiest butchers, the aptly-named Campbell's.
+As far as the ship's very talented chef, 39-year old Edinburgh-born Paul Sim is concerned, top quality produce simply but exquisitely cooked is the order of the day.

 The Columba dining room is as stylish as the food.
-Walnut-paneled and picture-windowed, with a mirrored central buffet service area for breakfast cereals, juices and a magnificent once-a-cruise buffet luncheon, its snowy-clothed tables are laid with fine china and glassware and embellished with richly-colored floral displays.
+Walnut-paneled and picture-windowed, its snowy-clothed tables are laid with fine china and glassware and embellished with richly-colored floral displays.